schochastics/netrankr/README.md

 Details
 -------

+Check out the [online](http://schochastics.github.io/netrankr) manual for more help.

 The core functions of the package are:

 -   Computing the neighborhood inclusion preorder with `neighborhood_inclusion()`.
 The resulting partial ranking is the foundation for any centrality related analysis on undirected and unweighted graphs.
 More details can be found in the dedicated vignette: `vignette("neighborhood_inclusion",package="netrankr")`.